 Part Two.
 Gravity

-One of his goals was turning base metals into gold, and to discover hidden clues in the Bible’s Book of Revelations to uncover the date of the apocalypse.
-Apparently it’s happening in 2060.
+On the other, he spent his nights researching alchemy and practising the occult.
+One of his obsessions was turning base metals into gold, and to discover hidden clues in the Bible’s Book of Revelations to uncover the date of the apocalypse.
+Apparently, it’s happening in 2060.

-While it was never said outright, his equations implied an invisible force that permeates all things including the Earth and that can’t be seen or touched, which was called ‘gravity’.
+Newton published a book that described the movement of the planets that he saw through his self-made telescope using maths instead of abstract theory.
+While it was never said outright, his precise equations implied an invisible force that permeates all things including the Earth.
+The force can’t be seen or touched, and was called ‘gravity’.

+Other scientists considered him out of his mind.
 It was like he proposed it happened by magic.
 The idea of ‘action at a distance’ was preposterous to their mechanistic worldview.

-He called his own idea “inconceivable” and “absurd”, but he was happy to concede that science did not yet understand everything, and left the question open for the next generation of physicists.
+But Newton only published the equations that describe the movement of the planets.
+He was unable to discover the cause of his invisible force.
+Regarding this, one of his most famous quotes was “I frame no hypothesis.”
+He called his own idea “inconceivable” and “absurd”.
+But he was happy to concede that science did not yet understand everything, and left the question open for the next generation of physicists.

 Eventually the scientific community came around to his ideas, including his position that while the cause of gravity was unknown, it worked and we’d all just better get on with it.